 The Alliance Theatre, founded in 1968, is a Tony award-winning regional theatre located within the celebrated Woodruff Arts Center campus.
-The initial phase of work focuses on the chamber, its lobby and artistic support facilities which will be gutted to the original concrete enclosing walls.
-The transformation pulls the 650 seat chamber 10’ closer to stage.
-The planning of the chamber optimizes site lines, utilizes ramping in lieu of lifts and integrates stairs to provide access to all levels.
-Each surface is tuned acoustically to deliver world class theatre to its patrons.
+The initial phase of work focused on the chamber, its lobby and artistic support facilities which were gutted to the original concrete enclosing walls.
+The transformation pulled the 650 seat chamber 10’ closer to stage.
+The planning of the chamber optimized site lines, utilized ramping in lieu of lifts and integrated stairs to provide access to all levels.
+Each surface was tuned acoustically to deliver world class theatre to its patrons.

 The design team felt a responsibility to remove the separation between balcony and orchestra – challenging historic notions of segregation and discrimination.
 All seating zones can be accessed from every entrance within the chamber – a unifying planning feature of the Alliance Theatre Transformation.